initgrep-com/initgrep.blog/_drafts/java/jpa/create-programmatic-queries-using-criteria-api.markdown

 ### Aggregate Functions

 Criteria API supports the aggregate functions such as `count`, `avg`, `max`, and `min` etc. All the aggregate functions are part of the  [CriteriaBuilder](https://docs.oracle.com/javaee/6/api/javax/persistence/criteria/CriteriaBuilder.html) Interface.

+We have already seen in our initial example, how to use aggregate functions such as `count`.

+&nbsp;

+_If you have come this far, you might also want to learn about --- [how to select values in criteria Queries](/posts/java/jpa/select-values-in-criteria-queries).
+This post explains various methods provided in Criteria API to select single or multiple values.
+It also explains  tuple criteria queries._